Traghetto : Crossing Grand Canal is tricky with all the boat traffic — you need to be quick

 Though still rare, women can also be gondoliers

-If you're prioritizing practicality over the experience when you need to cross Canal Grande, consider taking the #1 water bus.
-It zigzags along Canal Grande, crossing from one bank to the other between most stops.
+If you're prioritizing practicality over experience when crossing the Grand Canal, take vaporetto line #1.
+It zigzags along the canal, crossing from one bank to the other at nearly every stop.

 Get more info about waterbuses